HomeSmall BusinessIs That Directory a Link Farm?

 5. Historical Stability: Favour directories with consistent ownership and purpose over several years

-Directory quality impacts more than just individual websites:
+Directory quality affects more than a single website:

 • Trust propagation: Quality directories help establish trust networks across the web